Jessica Carter Altman

 Jessica Carter Altman (born October 7, 1990), is an American singer-songwriter, lawyer, and performer.
-In 2025, Spin magazine declared her to be a Top Emerging Artist.
 She is the daughter of actress Lynda Carter, best known for portraying Wonder Woman in the 1970s television series, and the late Robert A. Altman, a prominent lawyer and video game executive.
 Blending influences of pop, rock, and soul, Altman has established herself in the music industry with a growing discography and performances at major venues including the Kennedy Center, the Lincoln Center, and the Troubadour, as well as opening concerts for O-Town, the British pop group BBMak and One Tree Hill’s Tyler Hilton.